 KDRAMALOVE KOREAN DRAMA REVIEWS

 An awl is a tool you use to bore holes in wood.
 It is supposed to be symbolic of the hard work of the retail employees in this drama, who are being threatened with job loss, but who choose to fight back against management.
-This drama is based on a real story that happened in 2007 in Korea, where an employee manager, recently out of the military, with a strong moral sense of right and wrong, refused to fire a group of low-level workers on orders of upper management at an Emart retail store.
+This drama is based on a real story that happened in 2007 in Korea, where an employee manager, recently out of the military, with a strong moral sense of right and wrong, refused to fire a group of low-level workers on orders of upper management at an E-mart retail store.
 Cashiers and stock employees were fired, which caused a sit-in protest that lasted for 510 days.
 I am a sucker for strong stories about people who do not follow the crowd, who struggle for right against wrong, so I really enjoyed this K-drama.
 I also watched the film Cart on the same subject, which came out the proceeding year, 2014, and enjoyed that powerful film very much.

 We get to meet lots of secondary characters, humble people for the most part, and they all respect our hero Soo In and seek to follow him.
 Later, after some hard won successes, when he leaves the firm to become a trade union chairman, he keeps in touch with them all via email, so the show basically ends on a high note, showcasing how many lives one man changed for the better by his good example.

 If you want to watch a drama different from all the rest, or to get a bird's eye view about what is really going on in Korea these days in terms of employment, then check out Awl.
 If you can find it ...
 I swear they don't want people exposed to this show for a reason.
 They probably pull the same nonsense on their own employees!
-Whether located in Manhattan USA, or the Philippines, most K-drama streaming companies today could care less about employee happiness and security, than in making gobs of money for the top brass who control the organizations / companies.
+K-drama streaming companies today could care less about employee happiness and security, rather they care about making gobs of money for the top brass who control the organizations / companies.
 That's why one of them doesn't even pay their hard working subtitle volunteers.
 Enough.
 "The labourer is worthy of his reward.”
 1 Timothy 5:18 KJV

 BACK TO KOREAN DRAMA REVIEWS